elpddev/dependecy-injection-seeding-showcase-nestjs/README.md

 # Dependency Injection Seeding Showcase - NestJs

 Using Nest DI as a task runner for seeding the DB.

 This NestJs repo is based on the [NoticeDev starter rep](https://github.com/notiz-dev/nestjs-prisma-starter).

 ## Why?

-Nest and the Primsa example provides only a rudimentry examples for seeding.
+Nest and the Prisma example provides only a rudimentary examples for seeding.
 No options to provide dependencies between the seeding tasks and no factories for the seeding.

 **seed.ts**